muhammad-fiaz/portless/README.md

 ## Acknowledgements

 - **[Portless by Vercel Labs](https://github.com/vercel-labs/portless)** - the original concept and design that inspired this project.
 This Rust reimplementation is independent and not a fork.
-- The Rust community - for an unparalleled ecosystem of high-quality crates.
 - All contributors - see [CONTRIBUTING.md](CONTRIBUTING.md).